 “Most of our spiritual energy is devoted precisely to a campaign against shame and guilt, the object of which is to make people ‘feel good about themselves.’
 The churches themselves have enlisted in this therapeutic exercise,” he notes.

 He further states that self-esteem is overrated for societal health.
-Winter Watch in our examination of serial killers such as Jimmy Savile, George Hodel, Ted Bundy, Dylan Klebold/Eric Harris and Israel Keyes (just search by name) shows how inflated unrestrained self-esteem is a key driver of such individual’s behaviors.
+Winter Watch in our examination of serial killers such as Jimmy Savile, George Hodel, Ted Bundy, Dylan Klebold/Eric Harris and Israel Keyes (just search archives by name) shows how inflated unrestrained self-esteem and self-importance are a key drivers of such individual’s behaviors.

 Lasch also shows how respect and shame have been misunderstood by the modern age.
 A culture of narcissism developed in America, in which individuals became excessively self-interested.
 They rely heavily on psychotherapies that promote self-esteem and “happiness” as the highest good.
 He argues for a return to traditional religious values as a means for achieving hope and providing an inoculation against otherwise difficult times.

 Read “For Shame: Why Americans Should Be Wary of Self-Esteem” (New Republic, 10 August 1992)